Riju19/Evasion-Game/README.md

 Note that both players get the same game state information each tick, EXCEPT for playerTimeLeft which is specific to the given player (and given in milliseconds).
 (Players are not permitted to know how close their opponents are to exhausting their time limits.)

+# Board

+The grid is of size 300 x 300, where point (0,0) lies on the top left corner.
+The direction x moves positively from left to right, and y moves positively from top to bottom.
+The hunter starts at position (0,0) and the prey begins at (230,200).
 # Hunter

 In response to each received game state message, the hunter should send the following: